manula96/SENG6320_BigInt/README.md

 To get started with the project, follow these steps:

 1. Clone this repository to your local machine:
-2. Navigate to the project directory
+2. Navigate to the project directory using the terminal (/SENG6320)
-3. java -cp "test/*:src" org.junit.platform.console.ConsoleLauncher --scan-classpath
+3. Run command "mvn test" to execute all JUnit test cases in the src/test folder
+4. Please note that you need Maven installed in your machine to accomplish this.

+IF NOT

+1. Clone this repository to your local machine
+2. Open the project in and idea (eg: Intellij)
+3. Run the java test files in the directory src/test/java